areenkh/personal_website/index.md

 <div class="intro" markdown="1">
 I research, design, and engineer solutions at the intersection of accessibility and technology.

-I am currently pursuing a Bachelor of Science in Computer Science, with a minor in Physics, at [Brandeis University](https://www.brandeis.edu/), where I am a member of the Phi Beta Kappa honor society.
-My senior honors thesis, advised by Prof. Dylan Cashman, explores visual perception studies with tactile representations of data for visually impaired users.
+I just completed a Bachelor of Science in Computer Science, with a minor in Physics, at [Brandeis University](https://www.brandeis.edu/) with highest honors.
+I was advised by Prof. [Dylan Cashman](https://dylancashman.github.io) as part of the BraVa lab .
+My senior honors thesis, titled "From Touch to Insight: Exploring Tactile Strategies and Design Guidelines for Non-Visual Graphical Perception," explored visual perception studies with tactile representations of data for visually impaired users.
+Throughout my time at Brandies, I have received several awards, which you can find in my [CV](https://areenkh.com/cv/).

-I am a Research Intern at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
-I have conducted research under the guidance of [Patrick Carrington](https://www.patrickcarrington.com/) and Franklin Mingzhi Li, using AI to enhance cooking experiences for visually impaired individuals.
+I was formerly a research intern at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
+I conducted research under the guidance of [Patrick Carrington](https://www.patrickcarrington.com/) and Franklin Mingzhi Li, using form factor cameras to enhance cooking experiences for visually impaired individuals.

+Outside of research, I was a teaching assistant (TA) for several Computer Science courses, ranging from introductory classes to more advances ones, every semester since freshamn year.
+I also led both small and big classes as a head TA.
+I served as a mentor for first-gen students, offering them academic support.

 I am always open to new opportunities and collaborations.
 Feel free to reach out to me via email at first name kh at brandeis dot edu or on [LinkedIn](https://www.linkedin.com/in/areenkh).
 Check out my [GitHub](https://github.com/areenkh).